layc41/dot-painting/README.md

 # dot-painting

 A project inspired by Hirst's painting.
-This creates a 10 x 10 digital image of a spot painting.
+Generates a 10 x 10 digital image of spots in random order for each use.